TypeRocket/docs/v5/custom-resources.md

 $table->render();
 ```

-*Note: The delete action will use an ajax call to the controller destroy method by default.*
+! **Note**: The delete action will use an ajax call to the controller destroy method by default.

 ## Add